spring-attic/spring-cloud-stream-modules/firehose-source/README.md

 * A Redis server
 * [Cloudfoundry](https://github.com/cloudfoundry/cf-release), [Lattice](http://lattice.cf) or a doppler [simulator](https://github.com/viniciusccarvalho/doppler-simulator) running

-## Protocol buffer depdendencies
+## Generated sources

-The firehose depends on generated code from [droposonde-protocol](https://github.com/cloudfoundry/dropsonde-protocol), in order to simplify requirements to run this module all classes are generated already.
-But the code has the `.proto` files also if you decide to update the generated code.
+The firehose depends on generated code from [droposonde-protocol](https://github.com/cloudfoundry/dropsonde-protocol).
+In order to simplify requirements to run this module all java sources have been generated already.

+The [droposonde-protocol](https://github.com/cloudfoundry/dropsonde-protocol) repo has instructions and a script on how to generate java code from proto files.

+This module targets the PCF 1.5 version of the dropsonde protocol [dropsonde-protocol@ff69d48b9c570b0549c9161c8377f610b6e81dda](https://github.com/cloudfoundry/dropsonde-protocol/tree/ff69d48b9c570b0549c9161c8377f610b6e81dda)

 ## Code Tour